-His immediate successor was his son Amel-Marduk, (called Evilmerodach in 2 Kings 25:27; also Jer.52:31) who reigned only two years from 562 to 560 B.C.
-During that brief period he is noted for having released Jehoiachin king of Judah from prison after being incarcerated for 37 years.
+His immediate successor was his son Amel-Marduk (called Evil-merodach in 2 Kings 25:27; also, Jeremiah 52:31) who reigned only two years, from 562 to 560 B.C.
+During that brief period, he is noted for having released Jehoiachin king of Judah from prison after being incarcerated for 37 years.

-So, there is abundant evidence for the genuineness of the scenario that Belshazzar’s reign as co-regent in Babylon actually lasted some 14 years from 553 to 539 B.C.
+Therefore, there is abundant evidence for the genuineness of the scenario that Belshazzar’s reign as co-regent in Babylon actually lasted some 14 years, from 553 to 539 B.C.
 Thus, Belshazzar was at least 29 years old when he died at the time the Persians overthrew the city of Babylon.

 Verse 1: Belshazzar the king made a great feast to a thousand of his lords, and drank wine before the thousand.

-So, who could blame the king for feeling confident?
-Well, confidence might be o.k., but negligence is never excusable even under the best of circumstance and disaster is inevitable when negligence is coupled with the effects of alcohol.
+Who could blame the king for feeling confident?
+Well, confidence might be OK, but negligence is never excusable, even under the best of circumstances, and disaster is inevitable when negligence is coupled with the effects of alcohol.

-After Nebuchadnezzar died, his son Amel-Marduk took the throne then was murdered two years later.
+After Nebuchadnezzar died, his son Amel-Marduk took the throne and then was murdered two years later.
 This would bring Belshazzar to his eighth year of life.
-Then, he was twelve years old when Neriglisser died.
-Neriglisser’s son, Labishi-Marduk and Belshazar might even have been playmates at the time Labishi was placed on the throne but murdered when Belshazzar was around thirteen.
+He was twelve years old when Neriglisser died.
+Neriglisser’s son, Labishi-Marduk and Belshazzar might even have been playmates at the time Labishi was placed on the throne but murdered when Belshazzar was around thirteen.
 When the conspirators who killed his playmate chose Nabonidus, Belshazzar’s father, to be king, Belshazzar’s elation probably eclipsed any remorse he may have had for his erstwhile friend.
-In fact, as the story goes, Belshazzar was probably far happier than his father, who had little interest in the affairs of government.
-He was far more engrossed with religious things.
+In fact, as the story goes, Belshazzar was probably far happier than his father, who had little interest in the affairs of government and was far more engrossed with religious things.

-So, even though he knew “of his grandfather’s banishment, by the decree of God, from the society of men; and was familiar with Nebuchadnezzar’s conversion and miraculous restoration,” it appears to have made little or no impression on his mind.
-Perhaps, thinking about the murder of his friend Labishi by the conspirators who engineered his death, he may have concluded in order to survive one does well to be popular with “his lords,” and what better way to do that then throw parties and festivities every so often.
+Even though Belshazzar knew “of his grandfather’s banishment, by the decree of God, from the society of men; and he was familiar with Nebuchadnezzar’s conversion and miraculous restoration,” it appears to have made little or no impression on his mind.
+Perhaps, thinking about the murder of his friend Labishi by the conspirators who engineered his death, he may have concluded that, in order to survive, one does well to be popular with “his lords,” and what better way to do that than to throw parties and festivities every so often.

 Verse 2: Belshazzar, whiles he tasted the wine, commanded to bring the golden and silver vessels which his father Nebuchadnezzar had taken out of the temple which was in Jerusalem; that the king, and his princes, his wives, and his concubines, might drink therein.

-As this story shows, Belshazzar met with severe condemnation, not because he did worse, but because he should have known better.
-Given his background and what he could have known, heaven held Nebuchadnezzar far less responsible.
+As this story shows, Belshazzar met with severe condemnation, not because he did worse, but given his background and what he could have known, he should have known better.
+Heaven held Nebuchadnezzar far less responsible.
 In fact, God used him because he was what could be called a “straight shooter.”

 Verse 3: Then they brought the golden vessels that were taken out of the temple of the house of God which was at Jerusalem; and the king, and his princes, his wives, and his concubines, drank in them.

-One wonders whether Belshazzar ever thought about the “watcher, watchers” and “the holy ones” (Daniel 4:13, 17 & 23) grandfather Nebuchadnezzar must have reminisced about before he died, perhaps even telling his grandson about them for a bedtime story.
-Quite possibly Belshazzar did have that impression lurking in the back of his mind, but pride took hold of him when he gained the throne adopting an attitude of indifference to the absurd “fantasies” of his grandfather’s imagination.
+One wonders whether Belshazzar ever thought about the “watcher, watchers” and “the holy ones” (Daniel 4:13, 17 & 23) that Grandfather Nebuchadnezzar must have reminisced about before he died, perhaps even telling his grandson about them for a bedtime story.
+Quite possibly Belshazzar did have that impression lurking in the back of his mind, but pride took hold of him when he gained the throne, causing him to adopt an attitude of indifference to the absurd “fantasies” of his grandfather’s imagination.

-Obviously, Belshazzar’s father, Nabonidus, had no use for Nebuchadnezzar’s newfound faith either, and must have secretly scoffed when he heard “Nebuchadnezzar praise and extol and honour the King of heaven” (Daniel 4:37) little realizing that he and because of his influence on his son was making the greatest mistake in his life.
-If he had accepted Nebuchadnezzar’s faith, instead of trying to replace Nebuchadnezzar’s former god Marduk with his new heathen god, and encouraged his son to do the same, it would have saved the kingdom.
+Obviously, Belshazzar’s father, Nabonidus, had no use for Nebuchadnezzar’s newfound faith either, and must have secretly scoffed when he heard “Nebuchadnezzar praise and extol and honour the King of heaven” (Daniel 4:37), little realizing that he, because of his influence on his son, was making the greatest mistake of his life.
+If he had accepted Nebuchadnezzar’s faith, instead of trying to replace Nebuchadnezzar’s former god Marduk with his new heathen god, and encouraged his son to do the same, it could have saved the kingdom.

 Verse 4: They drank wine, and praised the gods of gold, and of silver, of brass, of iron, of wood, and of stone.

-Even though Nebuchadnezzar regained his sanity then “blessed the most High, and . . . praised and honoured him that liveth …” (Daniel 4:34) his children remained fools in spite of retaining their sanity.
+Even though Nebuchadnezzar regained his sanity and then “blessed the most High, and . . . praised and honoured him that liveth . . .”
+(Daniel 4:34), his children remained fools, in spite of retaining their sanity.
 Regardless of the overwhelming evidence “that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will” (Daniel 4:17, 25, 32), they continued rendering praise to powerless, inanimate objects.